MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 Go to DV environment and check the OperationsHistory table to download the logs.

-### My operation failed, and was not able to find sufficient information in the logs.
+### My operation failed, and wasn't able to find sufficient information in the logs.
 How can I get a correlation id to provide to Support?

 The correlation id is in the output pane.
-The client machine name (with timestamp) will also be enough for Microsoft to obtain telemetry information.
+The client machine name with timestamp is also sufficient for Microsoft to obtain telemetry information.

 ### How do I check what failed for a given correlation id?